-As a Brooklyn Dodger, the six-feet-three, 220-pound right-hander was involved in two of the biggest moments in baseball history, which were also prominent moments in the fabric of American culture.
+As a Brooklyn Dodger, the 6-foot-3, 220-pound right-hander was involved in two of the biggest moments in baseball history, which were also prominent moments in the fabric of American culture.
 One was the integration of baseball by Jackie Robinson in 1947, and the other was as the man who threw the pitch hit for a home run by Bobby Thomson that won the 1951 National League pennant for the New York Giants.
-In 1947 the twenty-one-year-old Branca became the second youngest National Leaguer to win twenty games.6
+In 1947 the 21-year-old Branca became the second youngest National Leaguer to win twenty games.6

-The Brooklyn club signed Branca out of New York University in 1943, when he was just seventeen years old.
+The Brooklyn club signed Branca out of New York University in 1943, when he was just 17 years old.
 He had played both baseball and basketball for NYU.
 The Dodgers sent him to Olean (New York) their affiliate in the Class D Pennsylvania-Ontario-New York League, where he split ten decisions.
 Branca was promoted to the Montreal Royals of the International League, Brooklyn’s top farm team, in 1944.
 He had a 4-5 record for the Royals, when the Dodgers called him up on June 7.
-Five days later, he made his major league debut, allowing two hits in three and a third innings of a 15–9 loss to the Giants.
+Five days later, he made his major-league debut, allowing two hits in three and a third innings of a 15–9 loss to the Giants.
 Branca split the 1945 season between Brooklyn and St. Paul of the American Association, but spent all of 1946 with the Dodgers.
 He won only three games, but pitched very well in September and was Brooklyn’s starter in Game One of the playoffs against St. Louis.
 His combined record for his first three seasons with the Dodgers was a mediocre 8-9.